 Welcome to the Office of Nursing Research and Scholarship at the Christine E. Lynn College of Nursing.
+FAU was approved as a ‘University of Distinction’ for Artificial Intelligence and Data Analytics.
+The College of Nursing contributes to this through its faculty work, including the development of the Fit2Drive app.
 The work of this office is grounded in our College's foundation of caring, which guides the way we promote faculty scholarship and the content of our scholarly focus.

 We believe that caring is central to nursing practice warranting research attention.
 Our research includes caring-related initiatives that address areas like healthy aging, complementary therapies, health disparities, and transforming nursing practice environments.
 We use a broad base to conceptualize empirics, ranging from bio-behavioral to narrative indicators.
 Our intent is to build nursing knowledge that contributes to quality care.